-The GE program at Chapman reflects the University’s mission to provide its students with a personalized education of distinction that leads to inquiring, ethical, and productive lives as global citizens.
+The General Education program at Chapman reflects the University’s mission to provide its students with a personalized education of distinction that leads to inquiring, ethical, and productive lives as global citizens.

-The GE program has four parts.
-These four categories let you develop breadth, make interdisciplinary connections, and pursue your interests.
+The GE program consists of four categories.
 Read about each category and consider ways in which your choices in each strengthen your overall academic plan.

-- Freshman Foundations Program - The Freshman Foundations Course (FFC) is the common starting point of the General Education program.
-All entering freshmen enroll in an FFC section of their choice, and all sections, while varying in topic, share the same learning goal: in FFC, students critically analyze and communicate complex issues and ideas.
+- First-year Foundations Course - The First-year Foundations Course (FFC) is designed to strengthen the critical thinking skills of all first-year students in dynamic learning seminars with outstanding faculty.
+While all sections vary in topic, they share the same learning goal: students critically analyze and communicate complex issues and ideas.

-- Shared Inquiry Courses - Shared inquiry courses are distinguished primarily by inquiry approaches rather than individual disciplinary areas.
+- Shared Inquiry Courses - Shared inquiry courses cover the following topics:

-- Global Citizen Cluster - Allows students to explore the diversity inherent in our social and natural environments, including human diversity and world cultures, the Global Citizen Cluster includes the following areas;
+- Global Citizen Cluster – In order to explore the diversity inherent in our social and natural environments, including human diversity and world cultures, the Global Citizen Cluster includes the following areas;